inbravo/travel/june-2019/README.md

 * Daily morning checks: engine/gear oil, engine oil bolt, fuel, shocker oil leakage
 * Acute Mountain Sickness (AMS) symptoms are headache, dizziness, fever or vomiting
 * Avoid following any vehicle for long, try to overtake and avoid any pothole/obstacle
+* Avoid full tank, keep little bit of air in it.
+Also keep opening your spare fuel can

 ### **References**
 * [Ladakh Planner by DK Pundit from Ladakh Return forum on Facebook](dk-pandit-guidance.md)